cardano-lightning/cardano-lightning/docs/design/l1-spec.md

   Closed(Amount, Squash, Timeout, Pend) Responded(Amount, Pend, Pend)
   Resolved(Pend, Pend)
-  Elapsed(Pend)
 }

 type Datum = (ScriptHash, Keys, Stage)
 ```

 There are some scenarios where one of the two keys is no longer strictly
 necessary.
-For example, elapsed stage with no pending locked cheques for the
+For example, `resolved` stage after `elapse` with no pending locked
-closer.
+cheques for the `closer`.
 However, we do will not consider optimising for these niche cases.

 > ::: WARNING ::: The order in which the keys appears matters and can change on
-> a close step.
+> a `close` step.
 Details below.

 The channel datum has the following form where the constructors follow the
 stages of the lifecycle.